yunsupj/SDC_Project/Computer_Vision/Vehicle_Detection_Tracking/README.md

     cell_per_block = 2
     hog_channel = [0, 'All']
     ```
-    >There are 120 different possible set of params.
-This step is to find the
+    >There are 120 different possible set of params. <br>This step is to find the
     best set of params in the accuracy score of SVC based on in different set of
     params(`colorspace`, `orientations`, `pix_per_cell`, `hof_channel`). <br>
     One params, `cell_per_block`, is fixed value in `cell_per_block = 2`.
 And